invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

 ------
 ::

+    what is this? = shah'-oo mahl?
-    what is this? = shah'-oo mod?
+    what is this? = shah'-oo mod? (dialect)

 Luxembourgish